CY3639/IFN636_Patient_Management_System/README.md

 # E-Prescription and Prescription Tracker

-A full-stack MERN application for managing electronic prescriptions and drug tracking.
+A full-stack MERN application for managing electronic prescriptions and prescription tracking.
 Built as part of IFN636 Software Lifecycle Management coursework.
 ## Live Application

 **Public URL**: [https://ec2-16-176-13-80.ap-southeast-2.compute.amazonaws.com/] as of 17/08/2025